ltrzesniewski/pcre-net/README.md

   - Callbacks: `Func<PcreMatch, string>`
   - Replacement strings with placeholders: ``$n ${name} $& $_ $` $' $+``
 - String splitting on matches: `PcreRegex.Split`
+  - Captured groups are included in the result

 Library highlights: